12.1 Polynomial Regression#

 study_time_p1 = polynomial_features_p1.fit_transform(study_time.reshape(-1, 1))

-What are polynomial features?
+But what are polynomial features?

-Ordinary Least Squares (OLS) regression, by itself, fits linear relationships between predictors and the outcome.
-To enable OLS to fit a polynomial curve, we transform each original predictor into several “polynomial features” (e.g., \(x^1, x^2, x^3 \ldots\)) and then feed these new features into the linear regression model.
-Under the hood, the regression is still linear in terms of these transformed features, but effectively it’s fitting a polynomial in terms of the original \(x\).
+OLS regression fits linear relationships between predictors (features) and the outcome.
+To fit a polynomial, we thus need to transform each original feature into “polynomial features” (e.g., instead of only \(x\) we also add \(x^2, x^3, \ldots\)) and then feed these new features into the linear regression model.
+This means, although the regression is still linear in its parameters, the relationship between the original predictor(s) \(X\) and the outcome \(y\) can be non-linear once polynomial terms are included.

 2. It applies the transformation to the original data, producing a 2D array of shape n, 2 (for degree=1), where \(n\) is the number of data points.
-The first column of study_time_p1 is all 1’s (intercept), and the second column is the original study times because degree=1 is technically the same as a standard linear regression.
+The first column of study_time_p1 is all 1’s (intercept), and the second column is the original study times because degree=1 is the same as a standard linear regression.
 However, if you later decide to use higher degrees, you will get columns for \(x^1,x^2, \dots x^n\).
 That’s when you can capture curved relationships in your model.

 With the features created, we can then use the standard sm.OLS() approach to create and fit the model: